cloud-elements/devportal/docs/elements/box/box-create-instance.md

 ## Create Instance

-Box is a Customer Success Platform.
+Box is a Cloud Storage Platform.
 When you provision an instance, your app will have access to the different functionality offered by the Box platform.

 ### Step 1.
 Get Elements OAuth Information